 “Stupid risks are what make life worth living” Homer Simpson.
-Well stupid risks aren’t really a good idea, but having the courage to take risks can lead you down the path you want.
-You don’t want to take risks thinking about about the impact.
+Well stupid risks aren’t really a good idea; you do need to think about the impact.
+But, having the courage to take risks can lead you down the path you want.

 Courage by definition is the ability to do something that frightens you, or having strength in the face of pain or grief.

 I feel I’m a fairly courageous person with certain things and there are definitely areas I can improve.
 I’ll stand up for what I believe in, even if I’m the only one.
 I remember when I was in grade six and in a split class with grade five students (I don’t know if they do this in other countries when there weren’t enough students to fill a full class).
 I found out from some friends in another class that was only for kids in grade six that we were behind in learning.
 I got upset and decided to do something about it.
 I went on strike.
 It sounds silly, but I sat in class and put a sign on my desk that I was on strike and not doing anything until we learned as much as the other class.
 Did it work?
 Well, it worked in getting me in big trouble at school and home, but my parents respected the fact that I cared enough about my education to do something about it.
 We didn’t learn more in class, so my parents helped me move ahead.

 Courage doesn’t come naturally to everyone, but you can develop it with some work.
 Here are some ways you can become more courageous in your daily life.
 Some may seem small, but they can enhance your ability to break down your barriers.

 1. Try something new

 Do something you’ve never done before or go somewhere you’ve never been before.
 There are times when your life becomes so routine; you aren’t getting the full benefits from it.
 Variety is part of healthy living.